 We have to think very carefully about which projects need sponsorship and who that person should be.
 When it is not obvious who the sponsor should be, it can be tricky to decide who should carry out this important role.
 No one person can sponsor multiple projects effectively, at the same time.

-Support for this role:
+Coaching/support for this role:

-We offer support for this important role, which can be delivered face-to-face or online, details of which can be found here.
+We offer support for this important role, which can be delivered face-to-face or online, full details of which can be found here.